What is the Medicare Better Access Scheme?

 At the first session, you will be asked to complete some important paperwork.
 The paperwork will include completing a form to gain your basic personal information, a consent form including confidentiality requirements and your treatment goals.
-The discussion will also include any fees that you will be required to pay if you do not have a Mental Health Treatment Plan.
+The discussion will also include any fees that you may be required to pay.
 Relevant background information will also be taken and may include information about your family, relationships, employment history and past counselling sessions.

 What is the difference between a psychologist and a psychiatrist?

-Generally, psychologists are health professionals who assist people by using evidence based “talking therapies” to assist individuals to cope with the symptoms associated with anxiety, depression and stress.
-Generalist Psychologists are required to complete a four year undergraduate degree followed by at least two years of supervised practice as well as participate in ongoing professional development.
-Psychiatrists are doctors who have completed a medical degree and then specialised in the diagnosis and treatment of mental illnesses.
+Psychologists are mental health professionals who use evidence based “talking therapies” to assist individuals to cope with the symptoms associated with anxiety, depression and stress.
+To gain registration as a psychologist, Justine McAllister completed a four year undergraduate degree in pyschology followed by at least two years of supervised practice.
+Psychiatrists are medical doctors who have completed a medical degree and then specialised in the diagnosis and treatment of mental illnesses.
 Psychiatrists can prescribe medication.